Computer Science Department

 In-Person

 An overview of operating systems functions: file management, CPU scheduling, process management, synchronization, memory management, and deadlock handling.
 UNIX will be introduced and used in this course.
 Prerequisite: CSCI 263, completed or concurrent.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Machine Learning